-Self Portraits as Therapy: The Healing Potential of Photographing Yourself
+Self-Portrait Therapy: The Healing Potential of Photographing Yourself

-While I may have publicly used the term ‘self portrait therapy’ before, I have never spoken about the vulnerable origins of my self-portraits.
+While I may have publicly used the term ‘self-portrait therapy’ before, I have never spoken about the vulnerable origins of my self-portraits.

 When I started taking photos of myself, I was immensely inspired by what other people were creating.
 But there was also this big part within myself that desperately longed to be beautiful.
 To feel beautiful.